 Annabelle Harty and Sheelagh Boyce have been friends since they first met in Glasgow in the 1980s.
 They went on to take different geographic and career directions but a few years ago they began to make quilts together & in 2019 they exhibited for the first time in Scotland at DES.
-They are currently exhibiting at Glasgow Print Studio as part of Glasgow International.
+They recently exhibited at Glasgow Print Studio as part of Glasgow International & are currently exhibiting at Mount Stuart on the Isle of Bute.

 What’s the view from the windows where you work?